Shippable/docs/sources/reference/int-key-value.md

 ```
 integrations:  # this section can contain several different types of integrations
   generic:     # k/v pair should be under the 'generic' header
-    name: my-key-value-integration # whichever name you chose for your integration
+    integrationName: my-key-value-integration # whichever name you chose for your integration
 ```

 Now when your CI runs, your key/value pairs will be exported as shell environment variables.